-ark Grapin of Fairfax County, Va., says his local building department laughed him off the phone when he asked if he needed a permit to build a tree house for his sons.
+Mark Grapin of Fairfax County, Va., says his local building department laughed him off the phone when he asked if he needed a permit to build a tree house for his sons.
 It was only after Grapin spent $1,400 and six weekends building the arboreal hideaway that a county inspector — tipped off by complaining neighbors — decided the tree house violated local zoning laws.
 Grapin spent $1,800 seeking a zoning variance, only to be denied.
 Now, he might have to tear the tree house down.
 "I don't have the heart for it," Grapin says.
 "I'm gonna go pay some day laborers and hide... while they take a saw to it."

 - The liberation of Barack Obama

 - Diagnosing the Home Alone burglars' injuries: A professional weighs in